1994–95 Atlanta Hawks season

 The 1994–95 Atlanta Hawks season was the 46th season for the Atlanta Hawks in the National Basketball Association, and their 27th season in Atlanta, Georgia.
 This was the team's first season since 1981–82 without All-Star forward Dominique Wilkins, as he signed as a free agent with the Boston Celtics in the off-season.

+Season summary

+Off-season

 During the off-season, the Hawks acquired Ken Norman from the Milwaukee Bucks, and Tyrone Corbin from the Utah Jazz.
+For the season, the Hawks revealed new black alternate road uniforms, which featured a red, yellow and white trim, and white side panels with yellow and red outlines on the left side of their jerseys and shorts; these uniforms only lasted for just one season.

+Regular season
-After the first two games of the regular season, the team traded Kevin Willis to the Miami Heat in exchange for Steve Smith and Grant Long.

-Despite the addition of Smith and Long, the Hawks struggled losing their first four games of the regular season, got off to a 12–19 start to the season, and later on held a 22–26 record at the All-Star break.
-However, the team played above .500 basketball for the remainder of the season, and won seven of their final ten games.
+After the first two games of the regular season, the Hawks traded Kevin Willis to the Miami Heat in exchange for Steve Smith and Grant Long.
+Despite the addition of Smith and Long, the Hawks struggled losing their first four games of the regular season, lost 9 of their 13 games in November, got off to a 12–19 start to the season, and later on held a 22–26 record at the All-Star break.
+However, the team played above .500 in winning percentage for the remainder of the season, and won seven of their final ten games.
 The Hawks finished in fifth place in the Central Division with a mediocre 42–40 record, and earned the seventh seed in the Eastern Conference.

-Mookie Blaylock led the team with 17.2 points, 7.7 assists and 2.5 steals per game, and also led them 199 three-point field goals, which was tied in second in the league, and was named to the NBA All-Defensive First Team.
-In addition, Smith averaged 16.2 points per game and contributed 135 three-point field goals, while Stacey Augmon provided the team with 13.9 points and 1.3 steals per game, and Norman contributed 12.7 points and 4.9 rebounds per game.
-Meanwhile, Long provided with 11.7 points, 7.5 rebounds and 1.4 steals per game, and Andrew Lang averaged 9.7 points, 5.6 rebounds and 1.8 blocks per game, while off the bench, sixth man Craig Ehlo contributed 9.7 points per game, but only played just 49 games due to a knee injury, and Corbin contributed 6.2 points per game.
+Mookie Blaylock averaged 17.2 points, 7.7 assists and 2.5 steals per game, led the Hawks with 199 three-point field goals, and was named to the NBA All-Defensive First Team, while Smith averaged 16.2 points per game and contributed 135 three-point field goals, and Stacey Augmon provided the team with 13.9 points and 1.3 steals per game.
+In addition, Norman contributed 12.7 points and 4.9 rebounds per game, while Long provided with 11.7 points, 7.5 rebounds and 1.4 steals per game, and Andrew Lang averaged 9.7 points, 5.6 rebounds and 1.8 blocks per game.
+Off the bench, sixth man Craig Ehlo contributed 9.7 points per game, but only played just 49 games due to a knee injury, while Corbin provided with 6.2 points per game, and Jon Koncak averaged 2.9 points and 3.0 rebounds per game.

-In the Eastern Conference First Round of the 1995 NBA playoffs, the Hawks faced off against the Indiana Pacers for the second consecutive year; the Pacers had eliminated the Hawks in the Eastern Conference Semi-finals the previous year.
-This time, the Hawks lost to the Pacers in three straight games, thus losing the series.
+The Hawks finished 26th in the NBA in home-game attendance, with an attendance of 504,807 at the Omni Coliseum during the regular season, which was the second-lowest in the league.